 Windmill De Valk

-Located right in the center of Leiden, this windmill used to contain two houses but is now in use as a museum.
+Located right in the center of the city, this windmill used to contain two houses but is now in use as a museum.

 The Zijlpoort is one of Leiden’s city gates, built in 1667.